Memphis Grizzlies @ Chicago Bulls Picks and Predictions - March 16th 2026

 8:00pm

 Recent combined scoring sits around 229.2 points versus a posted total of 244.
-It is not the whole handicap, but it does anchor the total discussion.
-The goal from here is simple: turn the market into a usable betting read by checking the spread, total, key matchup points, injuries, and props, and if you are comparing books before locking anything in, our NBA betting apps guide is a useful place to compare books before you bet.
+That gives totals bettors a quick reality check before locking in a side or total.
+The goal from here is simple: turn the market into a usable betting read by checking the spread, total, key matchup points, injuries, and props, and if you are still choosing where to bet, our top NBA betting sites guide helps you shop for the right book and price.

 NBA odds and lines for Memphis Grizzlies at Chicago Bulls